Philipp Lenard: Biography

+Research

+Cathode rays

-As a physicist, Lenard's major contributions were in the study of cathode rays, which he began in 1888.
+Lenard's major contribution to physics was in the study of cathode rays, which he began in 1888.
 Prior to his work, cathode rays were produced in primitive, partially evacuated glass tubes that had metallic electrodes in them, across which a high voltage could be placed.
 Cathode rays were difficult to study using this arrangement, because they were inside sealed glass tubes, difficult to access, and because the rays were in the presence of air molecules.
-Lenard overcame these problems by devising a method of making small metallic windows in the glass that were thick enough to be able to withstand the pressure differences, but thin enough to allow passage of the rays.
+He overcame these problems by devising a method of making small metallic windows in the glass that were thick enough to be able to withstand the pressure differences, but thin enough to allow passage of the rays.
 Having made a window for the rays, he could pass them out into the laboratory, or, alternatively, into another chamber that was completely evacuated.
 These windows have come to be known as Lenard windows.
-He was able to conveniently detect the rays and measure their intensity by means of paper sheets coated with phosphorescent materials.
+He was able to conveniently detect the rays and measure their intensity by means of paper sheets coated with phosphorescent and materials.
+In particular, he came to use pentadecylparatolylketone, which was very effective as a cathode ray detector but, unfortunately for Lenard, not fluorescent in X-rays.
+When Wilhelm Röntgen set out to reproduce Lenard's results, he was forced to use barium platinocyanide instead because Lenard had purchased all the available pentadecyl-para-tolyl ketone.
+The alternative was sensitive to both UV and X-rays allowing Röntgen to discover X-rays.

 Lenard observed that the absorption of cathode rays was, to first order, proportional to the density of the material they were made to pass through.
 This appeared to contradict the idea that they were some sort of electromagnetic radiation.
 He also showed that the rays could pass through some inches of air of a normal density, and appeared to be scattered by it, implying that they must be particles that were even smaller than the molecules in air.
 He confirmed some of J. J. Thomson's work, which eventually arrived at the understanding that cathode rays were streams of negatively charged energetic particles.
-He called them quanta of electricity or for short quanta, after Helmholtz, while Thomson proposed the name corpuscles, but eventually electrons became the everyday term.
-In conjunction with his and other earlier experiments on the absorption of the rays in metals, the general realization that electrons were constituent parts of the atom enabled Lenard to claim correctly that for the most part atoms consist of empty space.
+He called them quanta of electricity or for short quanta, after Helmholtz, while Thomson proposed the name "corpuscles", but eventually electrons became the everyday term.
+In conjunction with his and other earlier experiments on the absorption of the rays in metals, the general realization that electrons were constituent parts of the atom enabled him to claim correctly that for the most part atoms consist of empty space.
 He proposed that every atom consists of empty space and electrically neutral corpuscules called "dynamids", each consisting of an electron and an equal positive charge.